 2) if the SSC mode of the PDU session is SSC mode 1 or SSC mode 2, the SMF initiates PDU session release procedure to trigger PDU session reactivation by the UE, and the UE provides both the S-NSSAI to be replaced and the alternative S-NSSAI during PDU session establishment procedure.

-When the S-NSSAI which has been replaced becomes available again, if the SMF receives from the AMF the S-NSSAI which has been replaced for the existing PDU session and:
+When the replaced S-NSSAI becomes available again, if the SMF receives from the AMF the replaced S-NSSAI for the existing PDU session and:

-a) if the SMF decides to retain the existing PDU session (i.e. the SMF can serve the S-NSSAI which has been replaced), the SMF sends the S-NSSAI which has been replaced to the UE during network-requested PDU session modification procedure; or
+a) if the SMF decides to retain the existing PDU session (i.e. the SMF can serve the replaced S-NSSAI), the SMF sends the replaced S-NSSAI to the UE during network-requested PDU session modification procedure; or

 b) if the SMF decides to re-activate the existing PDU session and:

-1) if the SSC mode of PDU session is SSC mode 3, the SMF sends the S-NSSAI which has been replaced to the UE during PDU session modification procedure to trigger PDU session reactivation by the UE; or
+1) if the SSC mode of PDU session is SSC mode 3, the SMF sends the replaced S-NSSAI to the UE during PDU session modification procedure to trigger PDU session reactivation by the UE; or

-2) if the SSC mode of the PDU session is SSC mode 1 or SSC mode 2, the SMF sends the S-NSSAI which has been replaced to the UE during PDU session release procedure to trigger PDU session reactivation by the UE; and the UE provides the S-NSSAI which has been replaced during PDU establishment procedure.
+2) if the SSC mode of the PDU session is SSC mode 1 or SSC mode 2, the SMF sends the replaced S-NSSAI to the UE during PDU session release procedure to trigger PDU session reactivation by the UE; and the UE provides the replaced S-NSSAI during PDU establishment procedure.

-If the timer T3584 or timer T3585 is running for the S-NSSAI that was replaced and the S-NSSAI that was replaced in alternative NSSAI is available and the AMF provides the updated allowed NSSAI and configured NSSAI to the UE, the UE should stop the timer.
+If the timer T3584 or timer T3585 is running for the replaced S-NSSAI and the replaced S-NSSAI in alternative NSSAI is available and the AMF provides the updated allowed NSSAI and configured NSSAI to the UE, the UE should stop the timer.